damiandevega/developer-connector/README.md

 # developer-connector
-a social network for developers (MERN stack)
+a social network for developers to meet and greet

--developers can make posts and like other posts
+developers can make posts and like other posts created with MERN (MongoDB, Express, React, Node) stack